-If you’re trying to spice up your Wednesday night dinner (or any weeknight, for that matter), it’s helpful to have a go-to guide.
+If you’re trying to spice up your Wednesday night dinner ideas, Thursday night dinner ideas (or any weeknight, for that matter), it’s helpful to have a go-to guide.

 Consider this post a plethora of resources for spicing up your weeknight meals – or Wednesday night meals – for consistency.